 Pauline: Covent Garden (2001), Toronto (2002), Dallas (2003)

 Viktoria Vizin , a Kecskemet (Hungary) native, studied at the Franz Liszt Conservatory in Szeged.
-She won the International Singing Competition 'Nicolae Bretan' in Cluj-Napoca , Romania in 1996.
+She won the International Singing Competition 'Nicolae Bretan' in Cluj-Napoca , Romania in 1996 and the Belvedere Competition, Austria in 2000.
 In 2001 she completed her Master’s and Ph.D in Romania.
+She resides in the greater Chicagoland area and is on the Voice Faculty at DePaul University School of Music.